Ares-Labs/documentation/README.md

 ### D1: Business case including financial analysis

-A detailed explination of the whole project.
+A detailed explanation of the whole project.
 > * [Business Case Link](https://docs.google.com/document/d/1ObQ3rBI7G-NltQehbjTW6Hwc3osGvSEEYOYz42bJ8wg/edit?usp=sharing)
 > * [Business Model Canvas](https://miro.com/app/board/uXjVPUVqlls=/?share_link_id=908908917304)

 ### D2: Marketing website

 On our marketing website customers can find information about our products and services.
 We also have a couple of job offers for hiring technicians.
-Finaly we also provide you with information about our project team.
+Finally we also provide you with information about our project team.
 > * [Main Page Link](https://ares.koenk.be/)

 ### D3: Schematics